alphaX86/nEXT-vscode/CONTRIBUTING.md

 So, here's a brief overview for contributing,

-1. Go to Issues to raise a notif first, you may be redirected to the templates section of what you want to do, (Bug report, Security Vulnerability), if it's Doc type issue, create one from scratch using **blank issue**
+1. Go to Issues to raise a notif first, you may be redirected to the templates section of what you want to do, (Bug report, Security Vulnerability, Documentation request), if not, create one from scratch using **blank issue**

 2. If you want to contribute towards code part, fork a copy of this repo, create a seperate branch other than master, do your changes and PR.
 Then, I'll review your PR, comment it and that's all!
 You're good to go!